harmittaa/ImageRekt/README.md

 Twitter button - opens up the Twitter share
 Random button - opens a image view of a random image The average rating and amount of ratings
+Rating, favouriting or commenting not available to guests - user is informed.

 Logged in specific:
-Favourite button - favourites or unfavourites the image, changes colour based on if the user has favourited the image User can rate an image - average and total rating are updated immediately
+Favourite button - favourites or unfavourites the image, changes colour based on if the user has favourited the image User can rate an image - average and total rating are updated immediately Commenting - user can comment an image, comments are updated immediately Commenting - leaving an empty comment not possible